-This film was created by AccessTruth, a ministry dedicated to creating cross-cultural training resources for missionaries and church planters.
+This film was created by AccessTruth, a ministry dedicated to creating cross-cultural training resources for missionaries and church planters, especially among the unreached.

 Twenty years ago, an isolated people group was spotted by a pilot flying over a jungle in the Asia-Pacific.
-These people were undocumented, forgotten by the world, which also meant that they were untouched by the gospel and any of the hope that it brings.
+These people were undocumented and forgotten by the world.
+This meant that they were untouched by the gospel and any of the hope that it brings.

 A group of missionaries heard about this sighting and went to visit them, in the hopes that one day they would live among them.
 They could only access the isolated community by helicopter.
 As the jungle was so dense, they threw a chainsaw out of the helicopter before jumping out, and then they cut down some trees so it could land.
 A group of men wearing gourds surrounded them, bows taut and ready to shoot.
 Eventually gaining courage, they approached the strangers, touching their clothes.
 “What is this stuff?
 Did these strangers have a second skin?”